ExCALIBUR-NEPTUNE/NESO-fame/README.md

 ```

 Note that this requires Nektar++ to have been compiled with VTK
 support.
-If it has not, approximate meshes can still be produced using
+If it has not been, approximate meshes can be produced using

 ```
 FieldConvert test_geometry.xml test_geometry.vtu